WilliamSchack/Repetitionless-Lite/Documentation/docs/Scripting/Repetitionless.CustomDialog.ShaderGUIDialog.md

 `Unity Editor Only`

-Wrapper to remove the "PropertiesGUI() is being called recursively" warning when calling EditorUtility.DisplayDialog in OnGUI within a ShaderGUI inherited class
+Wrapper to remove the &quot;PropertiesGUI() is being called recursively&quot; warning when calling EditorUtility.DisplayDialog in OnGUI within a ShaderGUI inherited class

 ---